kylechoi101/Reverse_Engi_Meal/README.md

 The focus has been finding a healthier lifestyle.
 As people focus to find a healthier life, recipy website boomed.
 There were many 'so-called' healthy meals, but do they actually have nuturitional effects that they claim to have?
-<\br> <\br>

 In the data set I used to perform the research on had 234429 rows and 18 columns.

 Out of those, I will focus on: 'n_steps', 'name', 'n_ingredients', 'date', 'rating', and 'nutrition'.
 1. **n_steps**: Number of steps in recipies (int)
 1. **name**: Recipe name (str)
 1. **n_ingredients** : Number of ingredients in recipies